MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [New-MgBetaRoleManagementCloudPcRoleDefinition](New-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Create a new unifiedRoleDefinition object for an RBAC provider.
 This feature requires an Azure AD Premium P1 or P2 license.
-The following RBAC providers are currently supported:- Cloud PC- device management (Intune)- directory (Azure AD)
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)

 ### [New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Create new navigation property to inheritsPermissionsFrom for roleManagement